OpenNLPLab/Tnn/README.md

 #### 1) Preprocess the data

-The same as Autoregressive language model part.
+The same as the autoregressive language model part.

 #### 2) Train the bidirectional language model

-Use the following command to train bidirectional language model:
+Use the following command to train the bidirectional language model:

 ```
 bash script_blm.sh
 ```

-You should change data_dir to the preprocessed data.
+You should change data_dir to preprocessed data.